By Evonne Ermey

-Staring into the gaping mouth of the sensory deprivation tank, the hinged jaws of the modern pod remind me of a whale’s mouth or a giant seashell.
-I worry that the interior of the pod will feel tomb-like.
-I’m not a fan of enclosed spaces.
+Staring into the gaping mouth of the sensory deprivation tank, the hinged jaws of the modern pod are reminiscent of a whale’s mouth or a giant seashell.
+Not being a fan of enclosed spaces, as I prepare to enter the tank, I worry that the interior of the pod will feel tomb-like, claustrophobic.

-The six minute introductory video that I’m compelled to watch at orientation promises numerous health benefits to be reaped – Relief from chronic pain, a greater sense of mindfulness, even a kick-start to theta brainwaves associated with heightened creativity.
+The six-minute introductory video, I watched at orientation promises numerous health benefits to be reaped from regular “floating” – Relief from chronic pain, a greater sense of mindfulness, even a kick-start to theta brainwaves associated with heightened creativity.
 But the most loudly trumpeted benefit of sensory deprivation therapy – also referred to as Restricted Environmental Stimulation Therapy (REST) – is stress relief.

 While there’s not a wealth of research on REST therapy, studies indicate a quantifiable reduction in stress, anxiety, and depression for up to four months after treatment.
 In fact, the Research Center at the Laureate Institute for Brain Research in Tulsa, Oklahoma is currently engaged in mapping the brainwaves of PTSD sufferers participating in REST therapy with promising results.

 The claustrophobia I anticipated never comes.
-I feel myself floating on a wealth of stars, in infinite space.
+After a while, I feel myself floating on a wealth of stars, in infinite space.
 And the space within my mind IS infinite.